zed-0xff/zpng/README.md

         -C, --crop GEOMETRY              crop image, {WIDTH}x{HEIGHT}+{X}+{Y},
-                                         puts results on stdout unless --ascii given
+                                         puts results on stdout unless --ascii given -R, --rebuild NEW_FILENAME       rebuild image, useful in restoring borked images

-        -A, --ascii                      Try to convert image to ASCII (works best with monochrome images) -N, --ansi                       Try to display image as ANSI colored text -2, --256                        Try to display image as 256-colored text -W, --wide                       Use 2 horizontal characters per one pixel
+        -A, --ascii                      Try to convert image to ASCII (works best with monochrome images) --ascii-string STRING        Use specific string to map pixels to ASCII characters -N, --ansi                       Try to display image as ANSI colored text -2, --256                        Try to display image as 256-colored text -W, --wide                       Use 2 horizontal characters per one pixel